Broadcasting

 Authorization Callback Model Binding

 Just like HTTP routes, channel routes may also take advantage of implicit and explicit route model binding.
-For example, instead of receiving a string or numeric order ID, you may request an actual Order
+For example, instead of receiving a string or numeric order ID, you may request an actual Order model instance:

 use App\Models\Order;